Developer Guide

 - Controller Method Naming:

-Controller methods should end with handler
+Controller methods should end with handler.

 - Service Method Naming:

-Service methods that are fetching data from an external service should start with retrieve
+Service methods that are fetching data from an external service should start with retrieve.

 - Linting: Code must pass ESLint checks - see

-for command (e.g. npm run eslint
+package.json for command (e.g. npm run eslint)

 - Error Handling: